vgandari/tok/ROADMAP.md

 - [x] Compute cost based on actual duration; if incomplete, compute cost based on expected duration
 - [x] Require prefix for files to specify environment (panic if no prefix)
+- [x] Take deadlines into account
+  - nodes with earlier deadlines appear before nodes with later deadlines
+    - sort nodes by deadline
+      - starting with node with earliest deadline, run topological sort
+        - don't reintroduce a child of a node with an earlier deadline
+          - inside topological sort, if node is in sorted_nodes (bool value in Node<T>), then skip
+        - don't add a child with a later deadline after its parent
+          - if node is in sorted_nodes (bool value in Node<T>), then don't run topological sort on that node again
+  - nodes without deadlines appear after nodes with deadlines
+    - after running topological sort on nodes with deadlines, run topological sort on root node, and do not insert nodes that are already in sorted_nodes